thes33/FWT/README.md

 FWT is a lightweight UI toolkit built on top of libGDX.
 It provides a window manager, XML-driven UI layouts, and a set of reusable UI components intended for game UIs.

+* FWT started development in 2012, when libGDX's UI system was not particularly great.
+The current Scene2D system is quite capable these days.
+However, if you want to develop a complex game with lots of windows and UI elements, you may find that FWT provides a robust windowing system for more complex UI development.

 ## Features

 - Window manager with focus, layering, and input routing